Decentralized and Communication-Free Multi-Robot Navigation through Distributed Games: Our Proposed Approach

-First, we consider the objective of reducing the cost function $J_i ( \xxx_i, \xxx_{-i} )$ for the main player of the game $\mathcal{G}_i$.
+First, we consider the objective of minimizing the cost function $J_i ( \xxx_i, \xxx_{-i} )$ for the main player of the game $\mathcal{G}_i$.
 We have defined our game $\mathcal{G}$ and our cost functions $\mathcal{J}$ as \emph{differentiable}, and so we are able to utilize derivative-based methods in order to identify minima which correspond to equilibria in the game.
 To take advantage of this fact, we define an action $\aaa_i$ that is part of a strategy $\xxx_i$ with the gradient of the cost function:

+with the exact gradient of Eq. (\ref{eq:cost}) omitted for space.
 Just as gradient descent moves in the direction that minimizes a function, by defining our actions this way robots will take physical moves in the direction of minimizing their cost functions.
 Then, $\aaa_i$ is normalized to be a unit vector by $\aaa_i / \| \aaa_i \|_2$ in order to represent real-world restrictions on robot movements at a single time step.

 We now introduce constraints on $\mathcal{X}$ to include explicit collision avoidance, both with obstacles and neighboring robots.
 These constraints ensure that the valid set of strategies $\mathcal{X}_i$ for robot $i$ does not allow actions that would move it within the estimated position of a neighbor or obstacle: